mvered/recipe-card-generator/README.md

 # Recipe Card Generator
 Generates printable PDF files with recipe photos, ingredients, and instructions.
 Recipe instructions and ingredients come from Google Sheets template.
-Photos can come from Google Photos or from public images sources.
+Photos can come from the user's Google Photos library or from public image sources.

 Author: Michelle Vered